cgeo/send2cgeo/README.md

 # send2cgeo

-Script for Mozilla Firefox and Google Chrome browser to send geocaches directly from your browser to c:geo on your phone.
+Script for Mozilla Firefox and Google Chrome browser to [send geocaches directly from your browser to c:geo](http://www.cgeo.org/send2cgeo.html) on your phone.

 ## Version management

-Changes should be based on the `master` branch.
-Once the changes are validated and ready to release, the changes should be merged to the `release` branch.
-This merge has to include a raise of the script version number.
+Changes must be done on the `master` branch.
+Once the changes are validated and ready to release, they can be merged to the `release` branch.
+The script version number needs to be raised within that merge.

-The script download link on the c:geo homepage directly targets the raw script on the `release` branch, which means after merging the changes to `release` users will get the update.
+The script download link on the [c:geo homepage](http://cgeo.org) directly targets the raw script on the `release` branch, which means after merging the changes to `release` users will see the update.